Bigguysahaj/learning-java/threads/README.md

 ### Threadsafe

+- would not generate `ConcurrentModificationException
+- example, using ConcurrentHashMap
-- say you an `account[100]` and so your mother wants to add 100 to your account and your father 200, and say your account already had 200 therefore, threadsafe collection garuntees this outpute : 200 + 100 + 200
+- say you an `account[100]` and so your mother wants to `add 100` to your account and your father `200`, and say your account already had 200 therefore, threadsafe collection garuntees this output : `200 + 100 + 200`